 Computers began to attract my attention when I was about 15 years old, when we had a Macintosh Classic at home.
 The use of a graphical interface to organize everything was amazing, and we can't image life without it today.
 The first computer I bought for myself was a Windows-machine though; I bought it in 1997.
 I worked and played a lot with computers ever since.
-In 2003 I gave a computer training for beginners, that I developed myself, and the computer I use today I built from scratch from components.
+In 2003 I gave a computer training for beginners, that I developed myself, and some of the computers I used at home I built from scratch from components.

 In 1991 I met the founder of Knoware, one of the first internet providers in the Netherlands.
 He was in the process of setting up his business, and I helped him with the administration.
 He told me a lot about the internet, and the possibilities it offered.
 Everyone would have a voice, no-one would be limited by boundaries, taboos and censorship.
 I especially liked (and still like) the idea of communities.
 In 1997 I joined a BBS, a system where the members can exchange digital messages via a telephone line.
 The web forum was not yet invented.
 Some time after that, I joined several mailinglists.
 In this time, I started to build websites.